olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 At Ruby Kaigi on September 8th, 2016, [Koichi Sasada][koichi] — who designed
 [YARV][yarv], the current Ruby virtual machine, and the latest iterations of the Ruby garbage collector — [presented][talk] [his proposal][proposal] for a new concurrency model in Ruby 3.
-I used the illustrations from his talk below with Koichi's permission since they're very helpful in understanding the concepts.
+With Koichi's permission, I used the illustrations from his talk since they're quite helpful in understanding the concepts.

 While Ruby has a thread system to allow for concurrency, [MRI][mri] doesn't allow parallel execution of Ruby code.
 Koichi proposed a new concurrent AND